 Our expat friend who lives in Mexico City told us her Uber rating dropped when she moved there and she couldn’t figure out why.
 It turns out she wasn’t greeting the drivers after getting picked up and it came across as bad manners.

-You Try To Pay In Dollars
+Don’t Try To Pay In Dollars

-You Call Yourself “American”
+Don’t Call Yourself “American”

-Speaking of, Ugly American, the very term “American” can actually be an issue.
-You see, in some parts of Mexico (and in fact a good deal of Central and South America), stating you’re American, rather than saying your from the United States, is seen as haughty and politically incorrect.
+Speaking of, Ugly Americans, the very term “American” can be an issue.
+In some parts of Mexico (and in fact a good deal of Central and South America), stating you’re American, rather than saying you are from the United States, is seen as haughty and politically incorrect.